Messiah93/GWBot-SandfordFarmer/README.md

 7. Enjoy!

 # Known issues in initial release
-- Teleport to town need to random change region (to avoid reporting)
+- Teleport to town need to random change region (to avoid reporting) [Done in v0.06]